omnivector-solutions/jobbergate/jobbergate-docs/docs/source/tutorial.md

 └────────────────────────────┴─────────────────────────────┘
 ```

+!!! info

     The Job Submission was successfully created!
-However, it has not submitted to the cluster yet.
-This will happen when the
+However, it has not submitted to the cluster yet, and thus `slurm_job_id` is still `None`.
-Jobbergate Agent that is running remotely in the cluster pulls all "CREATED" Job Submissions down from the API and
+    This will happen when the Jobbergate Agent that is running remotely in the cluster pulls all "CREATED" Job Submissions down
-submits them to Slurm one by one.
+    from the API and submits them to Slurm one by one.

 !!!
 Note

     Again, be careful to use the correct `id` produced by this command for the remainder of the tutorial!

 ### Check the status of the submitted job